-Polish teas are exported mainly to the European Union: France, the Netherlands, Germany, Sweden and Italy.
-They are also sought after in the USA, Australia, the United Kingdom, Norway, Saudi Arabia, Canada, Japan and United Arab Emirates.
-Coffees from Poland are exported in the vast majority of cases to the Member States of the EU such as Germany, the Netherlands, Czechia, Hungary, Slovakia, France and Romania.
-An important destination is also Ukraine and, 69% 3% 69% to a lesser degree, the United Kingdom and Russia.
-United Kingdom 0 Russia 56% 78% 0 0 Belarus Ukraine Norway South Korea China Japan 0
+Polish teas are exported mainly to the European Union: France, Sweden, Italy, the Netherlands and Germany.
+They are also sought after in the USA, Australia, the United Kingdom, Ukraine, Norway, Saudi Arabia, Canada, the UAE and Japan.
+Coffees from Poland are exported in the vast majority of cases to the Member States of the EU such as the Netherlands, Germany, Czechia, Romania, France, Lithuania, Hungary, Belgium and Slovakia.
+An important destination is also 67% 5% Ukraine and, to a lesser degree, Belarus, the United Kingdom and Russia.
+United Kinadom Ukraine Russia 0